 The USB controller can be configured through Razer Synapse, and the software is impressive but rather bulky in my opinion.
 Also, any changes you make are saved in the software itself, the USB controller doesn’t have any on-board memory to store anything.
 So the configuration is software-based, and this is a flaw.
 Since the headphones are targetted towards esports gamers, usually they don’t have time to download software and reconfigure it during on-going tournaments.
 So Razer lost their focus here, the software feature can’t be of any use to any gamer who’s on the go.

 However, there are some features like spatial audio calibration, mixer, sound normalization and voice clarity that are no good, you’re better off without these features.
 The headphone sounds better in its most natural flat state without any enhancements, this is good as the esports gamers won’t be needing those software enhancements anyway.
 The EQ feature is good and usable, can make the highs somewhat better which is the only reason to have the software.

 To conclude, I think the headphone’s driver (speaker) itself is not engineered for music but specifically for esports gaming, which is what this pair was made for.
-I can proudly say that the Kraken TE’s did not disappoint me in gaming.
-So while you’re are at it and you are solely a gamer, go ahead and buy these.
-But, If you want a decent pair of headphone that can do everything then steer away from this.
-Considering the price tag, you could go for a Corsair HS60 which is even cheaper and call it a day, but the microphone on the Kraken TE is better than the HS60, the choice is all yours.
+I can testify that the Kraken TE’s did not disappoint me in gaming.
+So if the good sound in gaming is what you want, go ahead and buy these.
+But, If you want a decent pair of headphone that can do everything, then you might want to consider other options.

 Razer Kraken Tournament Edition